MolBIFFM/diana/README.md

 to the combination of which enrichment analysis is restricted.
-If restricted, enrichment by these proteins is computed with respect to proteins represented in the protein-protein interaction network, instead of the entire species-specific Gene Ontology annotation.
+If restricted, enrichment by these proteins is computed with respect to proteins represented in the protein-protein interaction network, instead of the entire species-specific annotation associated with any proteins from the reference set.
 Subsets consist of proteins exceeding a specified range of protein-specific measurements.

 ```json
 {